stanton119/data-analysis/README.md

     *   Association and causality
         *   Associations fast - from clustering propensity model predictions and find average features in each group.
         *   Causality - doubleML etc. to removing confounding features and finding conditional average treatment effects.
 How this relates to groupby and average.
+*   Literature scanning
+    *   Given a topic find the most important papers within a date range
+        *   Find papers in a topic area based on semantic search
+        *   Importance based on citation count?
+    *   Paper summary
+        *   Group papers into themes based on their methods
+    *   Given recent papers identify which are important
+        *   Predict citations of historic papers and apply model to recent papers
+        *   Find trends in historic important papers (authors etc.)

 ## TODO
 *   rename environment/requirements files to match the notebook